koto-moya/Pragnanz/content/blog/proteus/index.md

 # proteus

 The last 6 months of my life have spent juggling a dead-end job, grokking computer science, and coming to terms with my own shortcomings.
 It has been an enlightening experience to say the least.
 As I have come to find out, computers are not as impenetrable as I once thought they were.
 My only wish is that I had gotten started earlier.
-But, regrets are for those who have excepted their demise as fact, as such, I will not dwell on it anymore.
+But, regrets are for those who have accepted their demise as fact therefore I will not dwell on it anymore.
 The hero heads into the unknown leaving comfort and his past behind.

 Now that I've gotten a handle on the basics I'm ready to get started on my first big boy project.
 What better place to start than vision.
 A system that reifies the universe itself all within the [confines of our skull.](https://www.youtube.com/watch?v=mgumsELGgGw) A truly astonishing feat of *search* and *learning*.